urbaninformaticsandresiliencelab/gmaps_scraper/docs/README.rst

    To re-scrape a subdivision, all arguments except subdivision_parent_id must be supplied.

+The default behaviour is to stop scraping once the cell of interest has been re-scraped.
+If you instead want to continue on from that point with normal behaviour, pass ``resume = True``.

 ``scrapers.py`` provides the following classes:

 * ``Scraper``: A class for building generic Google Maps API scrapers